 The Startmate Fellowship works to create pathways for talented women to find their sweet spot in a rocketship startup.

-This “Take the Leap” series will showcase women in the startup ecosystem who took the leap, before anything like The Fellowship existed.
+Let’s hear directly from women in the ecosystem who took the leap, before anything like The Fellowship existed...

 Bex’s squiggly line career started from the moment she graduated law.
 She landed a place on Telecom NZ’s grad program where she rotated through roles in procurement and IT service delivery, before dipping her toe into the legal world with a project that saw Telecom and Chorus demerge.
 Eventually she moved to a top tier corporate law firm where she created a name for herself as one of NZ’s go-to startup advisors.